IsabelPalomar/TipCalculator/README.md

 ####Layout
 * [x] The user will be able to enter a bill amount
-* [x] When the user enters the bill amount the application calculates the final bill amount(15% default percert) and displays the calculations.
+* [x] When the user enters the bill amount the application calculates the final bill amount(15% default percent) and displays the calculations.
 * [x] The application contains 3 buttons to change the tip percentage to 10%, 15% and 20%.
 * [x] The code adheres to all of the following best practices:
       - Text sizes are defined in sp